LouiseMcMahon/AWSBackupApp/README.md

 Each folder is a dict containing:
 * `"name"` Is your name for the folder to be backed up it should be a one line string.
-* `"path"` Is the absoute path to the folder you wish to backup.
+* `"path"` Is the absolute path to the folder you wish to backup.
-* `"ignore"` Is a list of absoute path's you wish to be ignored when the backup takes place.
+* `"ignore"` Is a list of absolute path's you wish to be ignored when the backup takes place.
 * `"bucket_name"` Is the name of the S3 bucket you wish to backup to.
 * `"bucket_path"` Is the "folder" that you wish files on S3 to be placed in (this is just prepended to the key on s3 and does not need to contain slashes)
 * `"aws_credentials"` should either contain both the  `"api_key"` and `"secret_key"` to acces the bucket or not be set at all.